 I used to process HDR quite a bit and most of the time with great results.

 The most important thing is to go for a natural result without saturating colours and increasing contrast, and this is a tip for any kind of photo, not just HDR.

 Nowadays I tend to use HDR much less, just because I can get more details in my photos from the over/underexposed areas.

 I can take these out in Lightroom working on the shadows and highlights.
 This is one of the reasons I originally decided to buy a full sensor camera (Nikon D610)

 There are a few software for HDR, even Photoshop and Lightroom can do it.

 When I do, I use Photomatix and I am really happy with it.

 Control the focus

-The thing about focusing for landscapes is that if you get it wrong you could end up with large areas of blur.
+The thing about focusing on landscapes is that if you get it wrong you could end up with large blurred areas.